 Breadsall Parish – Neighbourhood Area Designation

-Erewash Borough Council’s Planning Committee last night (Wednesday 21nd September 2016) approved Breadsall Parish Council’s application to designate a Neighbourhood Area covering the entirety of the Parish.
+A meeting of Erewash Borough Council’s Planning Committee on Wednesday 21st September 2016 approved Breadsall Parish Council’s application to designate a Neighbourhood Area covering the entirety of the Parish.
 The Borough Council’s designation of a Neighbourhood Area is a required first stage of the process which regulates Neighbourhood Plan formulation.

 Regulation 7 of the Neighbourhood Planning (General) Regulations 2012 (as amended by the Neighbourhood Planning (General) Regulations 2015) requires the Borough Council to publicise the decision referred to above on its website.
 Additionally to this, the Borough Council must also a) indicate the name of the Neighbourhood Area, b) a map identifying the area, and c) state the name of the body who applied for the designation.
 This information can be found below: